orientez/book-notes/books/designing-data-intensive-applications.md

 Storing data is normally quite straightforward if you don't have to worry about how it is going to be queried and accessed.
 You gain a lot of flexibility by separating the form in which data is written from the form it is read, this idea is known as _command query responsibility segregation_ (CQRS).

-There is this fallacy that data must be written in the same form as it will be queried.
+🟨🟨🟨There is this fallacy that data must be written in the same form as it will be queried.🟨🟨🟨

 The biggest downside of event sourcing and change data capture is that consumers of the event log are usually asynchronous, a user may make a write to the log, then read from a log derived view and find that their write has not yet been reflected.